Drakkar-Software/OctoBot-Docs/Usage/Understanding-profitability.md

 Current Portfolio is the profitability (as always evaluated versus reference market) of the current holdings.
 It is the difference in percents between the current portfolio value and its value at the beginning of the OctoBot session.
-Since it\'s the current holdings, all trades have been take into account in this value.
+Since it's the current holdings, all trades have been take into account in this value.

 Initial Portfolio